The State of M&A in 2019

 “It’s a way to substantially accelerate the integration of business processes and their corresponding technology without having to go do a full integration,” says a managing director in the corporate private equity business of a highly acquisitive asset management firm.
 “It allows you to achieve the synergies or business capabilities you’re seeking much faster than you otherwise would.
 At some point, you probably still need to make the longer-term, full integration investment.
 But it’s both an accelerator to value as well as an opportunity to at least cut some of the costs of integration.
 It can have a pretty substantial impact.”

-Robotic Process Automation (RPA) is already beginning to be used as a data migration tool, and as this trend continues, more organizations will take note that the underlying technologies used by RPA vendors should be included in not only the tactical use as a migration tool, but also as a focal point for a strategic overhaul of the enterprise.
+Intelligent Process Automation (IPA) is already beginning to be used as a data migration tool, and as this trend continues, more organizations will take note that the underlying technologies used by RPA vendors should be included in not only the tactical use as a migration tool, but also as a focal point for a strategic overhaul of the enterprise.
 Source: UIPath

 It does beg the question, where does an organization begin their RPA journey, in the glaring light of the opportunities and risks inherent in any M & A effort, and what are the ramifications of not thinking in terms of integrated automation across the entire business?